 If like me, you look at air travel in the past through rose-tinted glasses, I thoroughly recommend watching the TV series Pan Am.

 How To Download the Prints & Posters

-With your mouse click on the title above the airline poster, you want to download.
-A higher resolution image of that poster will open as a new window on your device.
-If you click on that illustration you will have the option to save it to your device.
+With your mouse, click on the title above the airline poster you want to download.
+A higher-resolution image of that poster will open as a new window on your device.
+If you click on that illustration, you can save it to your device.

 A vintage airline poster of Pan American Airlines (Pan Am) showing the routes of the flying clipper ships across Central and South America.

 Pan Am, was the main and largest international airline and unofficial overseas flag carrier of the United States from 1927 until the airline’s collapse on December 4, 1991.